laurie-link/rpa/get-spotify-unblocked.md

 ### 相关问题

 - 1.How to get Spotify unblocked at school?
-2.Why do schools block Spotify?
+2.How to get on Spotify when it's blocked?
-3.How to get Spotify on a school macbook?
+3.Why do schools block Spotify?
-4.How to play unplayable songs on Spotify?
+4.How to get Spotify on a school macbook?